CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-thoughts-on-time-estimates.md

 will take.
 Unfortunately, the picture I just painted more readily resembles an old-fashioned car assembly line than anything we'll see in a developers in-progress lane.

+### 3b.
+The Ideal Task
 If we split tasks so that one blocks another, this is going to slow down development.
 We have essentially turned what could be agile development of independent elements, into waterfall development of progress steps.
 Ideally, we want small PR's that are easy to review and merge in, and the work to be done as independently as possible so we can parallelize tasks so that work can get done simultaneously.
 Making sure the ask is well-defined will further help the developer get to work when needed on each task.

+### 3c.
+Complicating Factors
 If what we are working on is complex and novel, that is going to bring a number of challenges.
 If the task requires many moving parts, breaking these down by using techniques like the Makoto Method will be productive.
 If the project is somehow novel or innovative, then by its nature it will be all new to us, and well, everyone.
 If we have to learn a lot to complete the project, I often find it useful to go off and learn those technologies or learnings on my own before applying them to the project.
+Creative tasks are also very difficult, and perhaps trying to take the coding out of the creativity is the answer here, but really I've never found an easy way to minimize this as far as a project risk goes.

+### 3d.
+Scope, Uncertainty, And Shifting Priorities
 Finally, we should minimize project risk or uncertainty.
 A typical mitigation strategy would be using familiar technologies to us, rather than new technologies that require the developer to go off and learn a bunch of concepts.
-Creative tasks are also very difficult, and perhaps trying to take the coding out of the creativity is the answer here, but really I've never found an easy way to minimize this as far as a project risk goes.
+We have to avoid tasks that shift in their goals, or lack the clarity needed to begin the work.
+This increases the likelihood of unnecessary rework.

+### 3e.
+Collaboration Issues
 There are challenges inherent in collaboration, especially with external parties.
 So we have to have these external customer meetings preferable upfront, and often during the project to fully understand the customer request.
 High collaboration needs during the project can be the result of not properly breaking up the tasks into independent chunks, where developers are not blocking each other's work.

-We have to avoid tasks that shift in their goals, or lack the clarity needed to begin the work.
-This increases the likelihood of unnecessary rework.

-## 4. Benefits of Estimation
+## 4. Rewards: Benefits of Estimation

-What are some positives that we get out of estimation beyond the forecasting?

 ### 4a.
 Encourages Team Collaboration and Shared Understanding
 The act of estimating has resulted in product discussion with developers about general scope and what they want to accomplish from a requirements point of view.
 I think these processes cannot easily be replaced, but the acceptance testing